caseywebdev/react-list/README.md

 ## Examples

-Check out [the test page] and the [the test page source] for examples of different configurations.
+Check out [the example page] and the [the example page source] for examples of different configurations.

 Here's another simple example to get you started.